yisroelshulman/maze_solver/README.md

 > **_NOTE:_** The min size for a cell is 10 X 10 if the window size is not sufficient the solver will error and exit.

-The path is generated using a depth first search approach knocking down the walls between cells as they are visited.
-This ensures that there is a valid solution to the maze.\ \
+The path is generated using a depth first traversal approach knocking down the walls between cells as they are visited, ensuring that there is a valid solution to the maze.\

-The maze is also solved through a depth first search where the RNG is reseeded to be different every iteration.
+The solution is derived through a depth first search for the end cell drawing a red line to the path and errasing it when back tracking.
+The RNG is reseeded so the attempt to solve looks different every iteration.

 ![](https://github.com/yisroelshulman/assets/blob/main/maze_solver/maze.gif)